 Who should get a cochlear implant?

-According to the American Speech-Language-Hearing Association, the devices are best for adults who have:
+The American Speech-Language-Hearing Association says the device is best for adults who have:

 - Severe to profound hearing loss in both ears